 ARTICLE 1.
 NAME.
-The official name of this organization is the International Pest Risk Research Group.
+The official name of this organisation is the International Pest Risk Research Group.
 In correspondence or any other published documents, it may also be referenced by the acronym IPRRG after the first appearance of the official name.

 ARTICLE 2.
 OBJECTIVES.
-The primary objective of the International Pest Risk Research Group ("Group" hereafter) is to develop enhanced pest risk modelling and mapping methods through rigorous and innovative research focused on the key challenges faced by the discipline, exploiting advances made in related fields.
-This objective is achieved by regular meetings where developments are presented, discussed, and tested, together with publications as appropriate.
-A related objective is to communicate findings of the Group and its members regarding these topics to a broad international audience that includes scientists, policymakers, and other end users, seeking their feedback to ensure that their needs are recognized, and that modelling and mapping outputs are used as effectively as possible.
-Another key objective is to provide technical training in the methods utilized to generate these outputs, thereby promoting best practice in their application.
+The objectives of the Association are to:

+- develop enhanced pest risk modelling and mapping methods and pest risk analysis methods in general through rigorous and innovative research focused on the key challenges faced by the discipline, exploiting advances made in related fields.
+This objective is achieved by regular meetings where developments are presented, discussed, and tested, together with publications as appropriate. - 2. communicate findings of the Association and its members regarding these topics to a broad international audience that includes scientists, policymakers, and other end users, seeking their feedback to ensure that their needs are recognized, and that research and extension outputs are used as effectively as possible. - 3. provide technical training in the methods utilised to generate these outputs, thereby promoting best practice in their application.

 ARTICLE 3.
-ORGANIZATION AUTHORITY.
-Although Group members are typically full-time employees of government agencies or academic institutions, the Group is not affiliated with any particular agency or institution, nor is it directly subject to the rules of governance of such.
-The Group is instead governed according to the rules defined in this Constitution.
-It is the responsibility of individual members to ensure that their participation in the Group is in accordance with the policies of their home agency or institution.
+ORGANISATION AUTHORITY.
+Although Association members may be full-time employees of government agencies, non-governmental institutions or academic institutions, the Association is not affiliated with any agency or institution, nor is it directly subject to the rules of governance of such.
+The Association is instead governed according to the rules defined in this Constitution.
+It is the responsibility of individual members to ensure that their participation in the Association is in accordance with the policies of their employer.

 ARTICLE 3a.
-AFFILIATION WITH OTHER ORGANIZATIONS.
-The Group does not operate under the auspices of any other organization (e.g., plant protection organizations) or professional society.
+AFFILIATION WITH OTHER ORGANISATIONS.
+The Association does not operate under the auspices of any other organisation (e.g., plant protection organisations) or professional society.
 However, the Executive Committee has the authority to pursue affiliations and propose them to the general membership, at which time they must be approved by majority vote (see Article 6i).

 ARTICLE 4.
 MEMBERSHIP.
-Membership is open to all individuals engaged in or interested in pest risk modelling and mapping methodologies or applications.
-Any person who attends a Group meeting, or who contacts the current Secretary-Treasurer (see Article 5c) with a request for membership, is considered an active member of the Group (see Article 4b).
-Each active member has an equal say in elections of office bearers, or any other Group business subject to a general vote.
+Membership is open to all individuals engaged in or interested in pest risk analysis, modelling and mapping methodologies or applications.
+Any person who attends an Association meeting, or who contacts the current Secretary-Treasurer (see Article 5c) with a request for membership, is considered an active member of the Association (see Article 4b).
+Each active member has an equal say in elections of office bearers, or any other Association business subject to a general vote.

 ARTICLE 4a.
 MEMBERSHIP DIRECTORY.
-The current Secretary-Treasurer is responsible for maintaining the membership directory of the Group, which includes contact information for each member.
+The current Secretary-Treasurer is responsible for maintaining the membership directory of the Association, which includes contact information for each member.

 ARTICLE 4b.
 DURATION AND SUSPENSION OF MEMBERSHIP.
-Members retain active status for four years after the first Group meeting they attend or after their first membership request to the Secretary-Treasurer, unless they either (1) contact the current Secretary-Treasurer with a request to be removed from the membership list, or (2) fail to respond to repeated (four or more) contact attempts from the Secretary-Treasurer or other officer regarding their participation in the Group.
-In the latter case, active status can be renewed by attending another Group meeting or by sending a renewal request to the current Secretary-Treasurer.
+Members retain active status for four years after the first Association meeting they attend or after their first membership request to the Secretary-Treasurer, unless they either (1) contact the current Secretary-Treasurer with a request to be removed from the membership list, or (2) fail to respond to repeated (four or more) contact attempts over a 4 week period from the Secretary-Treasurer or other officer regarding their participation in the Association.
+In the latter case, active status can be renewed by attending another Association meeting or by sending a renewal request to the current Secretary-Treasurer.

 ARTICLE 5.
 EXECUTIVE COMMITTEE.
-The Executive Committee shall consist of the following five officers: Chair, Vice-Chair, Secretary-Treasurer, Communications Officer, and Student Representative.
-A sixth officer, the Local Arrangements Organiser, is appointed by the Chair (see Articles 5a and 5f), and is therefore not a voting member of the Executive Committee.
+The Executive Committee shall consist of the following six officers: Chair, Vice-Chair, Secretary-Treasurer, Communications Officer, and Student Representative and Policy Liaison Officer.
+A seventh officer, the Local Arrangements Organiser, is appointed by the Executive Committee (see Article 5g), and is therefore not a voting member of the Executive Committee.